Isaac614/cse210/README.md

 * `prepare` - Starter projects for each of the preparation Learning Activities.
 * `prove` - Starter projects for each of the prove Developer projects.
 * `final` - Starter projects for final project.

+In develop 03 I use a shorthand way to create getters for some of the fields in Reference.
+What this does is create a special type method that when called will return the value in the corresponding field.